turingschool/career-development-curriculum/module_four/cover_letter_checklist.md

 - [ ] No grammatical or spelling errors

 ## Paragraph #3
-- [ ] Makes a connection back to the company: how the student can bring value to the company, passion about the product, what they hope to help the company achieve, etc.
+- [ ] Makes a connection back to the company: how the job seeker can bring value to the company, passion about the product, what they hope to help the company achieve, etc.
 - [ ] Clear and concise
 - [ ] No grammatical or spelling errors